dainst/civers-prototype/docs/README_TECHNICAL.md

 In any case the *Comparator*'s purpose is to limit the number of snapshots to take and versions to create.
 It is not a detail which is necessary to understand as a user of the system.
 The system always responds with a DOI when one is requested.
 This DOI is always linked to a version which is "up to date" at the point in time the DOI is requested (/ the citation is made).

+### Identity of entities and design choices regarding DOIs

+While we opted for a one to one correspondence between versions and DOIs, meaning that each new version of a given entity gets its own DOI, this must be considered as one possible design choice.
+Another would be to assign one DOI per entity.

+An entity, it should be noted, is identified by a URL (excluding query params).
+For example `https://arachne.dainst.org/entity/123` constitutes one entity, persisting through time.
+Different versions of an entity are associated to one another based on this assumption.

+Note that a more complex scenario arises if the system is expected to cater for domain moves (for the sake example, let's say `arachne.dainst.org` moves to `arachne.dainst.de`).

 ## Webscraping

 Modern webpages are often dynamically generated.
 That is the HTML the server delivers